Resources

 - List of paid summer research internships in psychology (Meltem Yucel)

 - Get involved in your institution's psychology department!
-Take classes, go to talks/seminars, learn about what faculty work on, talk to older psychology majors, talk to undergraduate-facing department members about getting invovled in research (e.g. undergraduate student services officer, director of undergraduate studies, research placement director)
+Take classes, go to talks/seminars, learn about what faculty work on, talk to more senior psychology majors, talk to undergraduate-facing department members about getting invovled in research (e.g. undergraduate student services officer, director of undergraduate studies, research placement director)

 - Read and consume omnivorously.
 Read newspapers, magazines, academic articles, fiction, and nonfiction.
 Watch videos, movies, and free online recorded classes.
 Listen to radio and podcasts.